Kosmonosy

 Kosmonosy is a town in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
-It has about 5,200 inhabitants.
-The town is known for its psychiatric hospital.
+It has about 5,400 inhabitants.
+The town is located in the Jičín Uplands and creates a conurbation with the city of Mladá Boleslav.
+Kosmonosy is known for its psychiatric hospital.

 Administrative division

 Kosmonosy consists of two municipal parts (in brackets population according to the 2021 census):